hashicorp/vault/website/source/api/secret/pki/index.html.md

   `allowed_domains` value of `example.com` with this option set to true will allow `foo.example.com` and `bar.example.com` as well as `*.example.com`.
 This is redundant when using the `allow_any_name` option.

+- `allow_glob_domains` `(bool: false)` - Allows names specified in
+  `allowed_domains` to contain glob patterns (e.g. `ftp*.example.com`).
+Clients
+  will be allowed to request certificates with names matching the glob patterns. _Please note_ that setting this option requires `allow_bare_domains` to be set as well, since a glob match against a non-glob pattern would result in an implicit bare domain match.

 - `allow_any_name` `(bool: false)` – Specifies if clients can request any CN.
   Useful in some circumstances, but make sure you understand whether it is